Kakawin Sutasoma: Summary

 The poem starts with a Bodhisattva reincarnated as Sutasoma, the son of the King of Hastinapura.
-As an adult, he was very pious and devout, and did not wish to be married and crowned king.
+As an adult, he was very pious and devout and did not wish to be married and crowned king.
 Therefore, Sutasoma fled from his father.
 When his absence was discovered, the palace was in tumult, this made his parents sad.
 When Sutasoma arrived in a forest, he prayed in a shrine.
 The Goddess Widyukarali appeared before him and told him that his prayers had been heard and would be granted.
-Sutasoma then climbed into the Himalaya mountains in the company of several holy men, when they arrived at a certain hermitage, he was told a story of a king who had been reincarnated as a demon who liked eating humans.
+Sutasoma then climbed into the Himalayan mountains in the company of several holy men, when they arrived at a certain hermitage, he was told a story of a king who had been reincarnated as a demon who liked eating humans.

 In the court of the king, Purusada (or Kalmasapada), the meat set aside for the king was eaten by dogs and pigs.
 The chef was concerned, and hurriedly sought out alternatives, but could not find any.
-In desperation he went to a graveyard and cut off the leg of one of the corpses and prepared it for his king.
+In desperation, he went to a graveyard cut off the leg of one of the corpses, and prepared it for his king.
 Because he had been reincarnated as a demon, he enjoyed the food, and he asked his chef what type of meat it was.
 The chef admitted it was human meat, and from that moment on, the king loved eating humans.
 Soon there were no people left in his kingdom, either he had eaten his subjects, or they had fled.
 Soon the king suffered a wound in his leg which would not heal, and he became more demonic and began to live in the jungle.